Industrial Electronic Engineers

 Industrial Electronic Engineers, Inc. (IEE; sometimes spelled Industrial Electronics Engineers) is an American electronics company based in Van Nuys, California.

-Founded by Donald Gumpertz in 1946, the company is best known for its electronic displays, becoming a pioneer in the field under Gumpertz's leadership.
+It was founded by Donald Gumpertz in 1946.
+The company is best known for its electronic displays, becoming a pioneer in the field under Gumpertz's leadership.

 History

 Early history

 Industrial Electronic Engineers was founded in 1946 by Donald Gumpertz (June 22, 1918, in Oxnard, California – April 28, 2012, in Toluca Lake, California).
 Gumpertz had been interested in electronics from a young age, building a ham radio transceiver at the age of 14 and obtaining an unrestricted commercial operator's licence from the Federal Radio Commission (the predecessor to the FCC) at 15 in the early 1930s.
 Before founding IEE, Gumpertz worked as an engineer at and announcer for Santa Barbara's KDB and Berkeley's KRE.

 One of IEE's first products to market was an electronic numeric display unit that worked from a rear-projection principle, in which several miniature lightbulbs arranged in a grid pattern shine one at a time through a black-and-white film etched with digits, along with two sets of condenser lenses for evening the lighting—both in a corresponding arrangement to the bulbs.
 The projected digit is then sent through a projection lens that centers each projected digit onto a frosted glass screen facing the viewer.
 This display unit was developed in the 1950s.
 One of the first bulk purchasers was Cohu, a manufacturer of test equipment who used it in their digital voltmeters in 1958.